MicrosoftDocs/VBA-Docs/api/Excel.Worksheet.MailEnvelope.md

 # Worksheet.MailEnvelope property (Excel)

-Rrepresents an e-mail header for a document.
+Rrepresents an email header for a document.

 ## Syntax